iotaledger/susee-streams-poc/management-console/README.md

             Specify the Streams channel when processing a management-console CLI command.
-As the Streams channels ID has 40 byte length and is not easy to handle manually you only need to specify the beginning of the channels ID so that it can be found in the user-states-database.
+As the Streams channels ID has 40 byte length and is not easy to handle manually you only need to specify the beginning of the channels ID so that it can be found in the client-states-database.
             If there are more than one channels that can be found by the provided search string the command will fail.